JonasMoss/univariateML/paper/paper.md

 In short, it is inconvenient to program these solutions by hand.

-`univariateML` has custom made optimizers for each supported density.
+`univariateML` has custom made optimizers for almost every supported density.
 This is in contrast to the `mle` function in the built-in `R` package `stats4`, which supports far more general maximum likelihood estimation through numerical optimization on a supplied negative log-likelihood function.

 Analytic formulas for the maximum likelihood estimates are used whenever they exist.
 Most estimators without analytic solutions have a custom made Newton-Raphson solver.

+`Rfast` [@Rfast] is an `R` package with many univariate density estimators implemented with custom Newton-Raphson. `univariateML` and `Rfast` differst mainly in focus: While `univariateML` aims to be well-tested and safe, and is focused on univariate density estimation only, `Rfast` aims to have the fastest possible implementations of many kinds of functions.

-The speedup can be substantial, as seen in the following Gamma distribution example:
+The speedup involed in using either can be substantial, as seen in the following Gamma distribution example:

 ``` r